 ‘Man is the warmest place to hide’

-The Thing – also known as John Carpenter’s The Thing – is a 1982 American science fiction horror feature film directed by John Carpenter (Vampires; Christine; Halloween, The Fog), written by Bill Lancaster, and starring Kurt Russell (They Live, Escape From New York).
+The Thing is a 1982 American science-fiction horror feature film directed by John Carpenter (Vampires; Christine; Halloween, The Fog), written by Bill Lancaster, and starring Kurt Russell (They Live, Escape From New York).

 The film’s title refers to its primary antagonist: a parasitic extraterrestrial lifeform that assimilates other organisms and in turn imitates them.
 The Thing infiltrates an Antarctic research station, taking the appearance of the researchers that it absorbs, and paranoia develops within the group.